LuNi HomeJapanTokyoUeno Zoo

 Q: How many animals are at Ueno Zoo?

-A: Ueno Zoo is home to over 3,000 animals across 300 species, from giant pandas and polar bears to native Japanese wildlife like cranes and tanuki.
+A: Ueno Zoo is home to over 3,000 animals across 300 species, from giant polar bears to native Japanese wildlife like cranes and tanuki.
 It’s Japan’s oldest and most diverse zoo.

 Q: How big is Ueno Zoo?